-This year we are asking for special donations for trees.
+This last year we asked for special donations for trees.
 The trees along the north, east and west fence lines need to be removed and replaced.
 They all have a disease and are dying.
-Many have already been removed and the rest will be removed this summer and replaced oin October.
+Many have already been removed and the rest will be removed this summer and replaced in October.
 The Ash Trees will also have to be replaced due to disease that is moving across Nebraska.

-If you would like to make a donation to the Maintenance and replacement of trees in the Cemetery, It can be sent to:
+If you would like to make a donation to the Maintenance and replacement of trees send your donation to:

 Fairmont Cemetery Association